coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. Rollout Grafana to make the data source changes effective.

-## [WiP] Install the Container Security Operator
+## Install the Container Security Operator

-Work in Progress.
-Skip this section now now.

 The Container Security Operator (CSO) brings Quay and Clair metadata to Kubernetes / OpenShift.
 We use the vulnerabilities information in the tenants